 UPDATE: London man pleads guilty to manslaughter charge in case where son died in home fire

 Apr.
-30—LONDON — A London man charged in the death of his child during a trailer fire pleaded guilty to a lesser charge.
+30—A London man charged in the death of his child during a trailer fire pleaded guilty to a lesser charge.

 Vaughn Ashley Brock II, 28, of Reams Lane in London, sidestepped his scheduled jury trial for May 3 by entering a guilty plea to second-degree manslaughter in Laurel Circuit Court on Thursday morning.
 He is recommended to serve 10 years in prison and is set for sentencing on May 24.